Diocese of Des Moines: 1900 to 1967

 On August 12, 1911, Pope Pius X erected the new Diocese of Des Moines with territory from the Diocese of Davenport.
 Saint Ambrose Parish church became the cathedral for the new diocese.
-The pope in 1912 appointed Reverend Austin Dowling of the Diocese of Providence as the first bishop of Des Moines.
+The pope in 1912 appointed Austin Dowling of the Diocese of Providence as the first bishop of Des Moines.
 In 1918, Dowling founded Des Moines Catholic College.
-A year later, Pope Benedict XV named Dowling as archbishop of the Archdiocese of St. Paul.
+A year later, Pope Benedict XV named Dowling as archbishop of the Archdiocese of St. Paul.St.
+John's Church in Des Moines was dedicated in 1927.

-To replace Dowling in Des Moines, Benedict XV named Reverend Thomas Drumm in 1919.
+To replace Dowling in Des Moines, Benedict XV named Thomas Drumm of Dubuque in 1919.
 Drumm died in 1933.
-In 1934, Gerald Bergan of the Diocese of Peoria was appointed the third bishop of Des Moines by Pope Pius XI.
+In 1934, Gerald Bergan was appointed the third bishop of Des Moines by Pope Pius XI.
 He established a diocesan newspaper called The Messenger.
 Pope Pius XII named Bergan as archbishop of the Archdiocese of Omaha in 1948.
-Bergan's replacement in Des Moines was Reverend Edward Daly, named by the pope that same year.
+Bergan's replacement in Des Moines was Edward Daly, named by the pope that same year.
 Daly died in 1964.

 Auxiliary Bishop George Biskup of the Archdiocese of Dubuque was named by Pope Paul VI as the fifth bishop of Des Moines in 1965.
-In 1966, he purchased 55 acre from the Des Moines Golf and Country Club in West Des Moines to construct Dowling Catholic High School.
-He also started to implement the changes in the church as a result of the Second Vatican Council reforms.
+In 1966, Biskup purchased 55 acre from the Des Moines Golf and Country Club in West Des Moines to construct Dowling Catholic High School.
+He also started to implement the liturgical changes from the Second Vatican Council reforms of the early 1960s.